RoeyFuchs/coverage_gui/README.md

 ### Take automaticly screenshots of critical points
 Use program arguments:
 1. Path to map.
-2. Path to critail points file.
+2. Path to critical points file.
 3. Path to dirctory for saving screenshots.